FuzzyKittyz/lighthouse-web-notes/README.md

-# Chris' Notes
+# Chris Abel's Notes

 ## Summary

-This repository contains all of the notes taken by Chris for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Chris Abel](https://github.com/FuzzyKittyz) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.